hexadecimalH/cicada-docs/_docs/diving-in/request.md

 ---
 title: Request
-category: Diving into
+category: Diving Into
 order: 2
 ---
-Requests are one of the most important objects in Web Programming, they represent literary the communication between server and client, so we can freely say that requests are the most valuable objects.
-Cicada in itself contain Symfony component that holds HttpFoundation which has main objects like Request, Response, FileBag, HeaderBag, JsonResponse, Cookie, Sessions and etc. For now we gonna examine Request object, which let as inspect and manipulate HTTP method, body and headers.
+Requests are one of the most important objects in Web Programming.
+They represent the communication between the server and client, hence requests are the most valuable objects.
+Cicada in itself contains Symfony component that holds HttpFoundation, which has main objects like Request, Response, FileBag, HeaderBag, JsonResponse, Cookie, Sessions etc. For now, we are going to examine Request object, which let us inspect and manipulate HTTP method, body and headers.

-### How to get Request object?
+### How To Get Request Object?

-The request object is injected into Cicada routes as a second parameter \(first parameter is allways Application object which let us access our dependencies once again \).
-So in our methods we can capture request like this
+The request object is injected into Cicada routes as a second parameter \(first parameter is always Application object, which let us access our dependencies once again \).
+So, in our methods we can capture request like this:

 ```php
 public function dashboard(Application $app, Request $request){